usnistgov/feasst/README.md

 The files `lj.msdb.*` contain the results from the SRSW.

 Run the simulation: `./run.sh`, or `./muvttmmclj.py`, and it will produce:
-- log - a log file printing information by step
+- `log` file printing information by step
-- colMat - a file with the macrostate probability distribution (lnpi), potential energy and collection matrix
+- `colMat` file with the macrostate probability distribution (lnpi), potential energy and collection matrix
-- `movie*` - movie files viewable with VMD
+- `movie*` coordinate files viewable with VMD

 To compare the results with the NIST SRSW, compare the following:
 - colMat columns 1:2 with `lj.msdb.t150.*.p_macro.dat`